angular-buch/angular-2-book-rating-app/README.md

 ## What?
-This is an example Angular 2.0 app that we have shown at the Developer Open Space 2015.
+This is an example Angular 2.0 app that we have shown at our live-coding sessions.

 ## Demo
 You can see the app in action at: